 • Conversation between Dr. Carolyn Finney and Robert Hanna (25 July 2020).
 Finney is the author of Black Faces, White Spaces (cited below); Hannah, who is the host of the conversation, is the great-grandson of John Muir.
 (Also interesting is this news about Hanna's contribution to efforts to recognize Chiura Obata, a Japanese American whose California-drenched nature spirituality permeated his landscape artist).

-Module 5: Dark Green, Animistic, and Gaian Spirituality (Week of 8 February).
+Module 5: Dark Green, Animistic, and Gaian Spirituality (Class: 21 September).